 Offering dramatic panoramic views and great photo opportunities, Tucker Tower also can be seen from nearly everywhere on the lake.
 Its top level is some 130 feet about the lake surface and 65 feet above the patio level of the building.

 While visiting the area, Tucker Tower and the Lake Murray Nature Center should be on your list of places to visit.
-For more information on Lake Murray State Park, visit RV Park Reviews.
+For more information on Lake Murray State Park, visit Campground Reviews.